karolzmijewski/riscv-cpu/sw/README.md

 # RISCV (RV32I) - Sotfware
-This section of the repository contains a RISC-V (RV32I) single-hart, simple Simics (software) CPU model, implemented at the TLM (Transaction-Level Modeling) level.
-It does not support superscalar execution or superspipelines.
+This section of the repository contains a RISC-V (RV32I) single-hart, 32-bit, in-order, non-pipelined, not-hyperthreading, simple Simics (software) CPU model, implemented at the TLM (Transaction-Level Modeling) level.

 The model executes the same binaries as the CPU model created for FPGA.
 Development is still in a very early stage.
 So far, only instruction fetching from RAM via `direct_memory` and `direct_memory_lookup`